Rebound (game show): Final: Beat the Bar

 A 15-step path is laid out across the stage, with the contestant at one end and the bar initially positioned at the other.
 The contestant chooses one category from a list of six, and the bar starts to approach slowly as the host asks questions.
 Each correct answer allows the contestant to move ahead one step; after every fifth such answer, the bar stops and they must choose a new category.
 Once the bar reaches the starting end of the path, it rebounds and begins to approach the contestant from behind.
 The contestant wins the jackpot by completing the path without being overtaken by the bar, but if it catches up, the round ends and they leave with nothing.

 The maximum possible jackpot was £33,000 in Series 1, and £30,000 in Series 2.

 Critical reception

 Carrick Gazette commended Fletcher's hosting abilities and described it as "an enjoyable enough watch, but too much of the chat with the contestants was about why they gave the answers they did".

 Israeli version

-An adaptation of Rebound debuted in Israel on 30 August 2018 under the title הקו האדום (meaning The Red Line) and continues to air to this day.
+An adaptation of Rebound debuted in Israel on 30 August 2018 under the title הקו האדום (meaning The Red Line).
 This version has several differences from the original British version; the most obvious being that there are only four contestants instead of six.